Financial Engineering

 Group assignment:

-The group assignment needs to be done in groups of 4.
+The group assignment needs to be done in groups.
 It has an R-code as its delivery and needs to be submitted electronically.
 The group assignment needs to be in English.

 • Grading Scale